-- 10.1 A team consists of 4-12 persons on stage.
+10.1 A team consists of 4-12 persons on stage.
 This can be all Special Olympics athletes or a Unified Sport Team.
-Teams are to provide team (fantasy) names. - 10.2 Ballroom - 10.2.1 Choose between one of the ten dances: Slow Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep, Samba, Cha Cha, Rumba, Paso Doble, Jive or any combination.
-The following elements are required: - 10.2.2 Each dancer of the Team must execute the required elements - 10.2.2.1 The routine needs to include three recognizable figures from the Alex Moore, Walter Laird, ISTD, or Guy Howard technique books - 10.2.2.2 The routine needs to include a minimum 6 seconds side-by-side piece.
-One hand connection is allowed - 10.2.2.3 The routine needs to include a 360degree rotation on one leg - 10.3 Streetdance - 10.3.1 Any form of Hip Hop Dance, Breaking, or locking is allowed.
-The following elements are required: - 10.3.2 Each dancer of the Team must execute the required elements - 10.3.2.1 The routine needs to include a floor element31 - 10.3.2.2 The routine needs to include Isolations - 10.3.2.3 The routine needs to include a 360degree rotation on one leg
+Teams are to provide team (fantasy) names.

+- 10.2.1 Choose between one of the ten dances: Slow Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep, Samba, Cha Cha, Rumba, Paso Doble, Jive or any combination.
+The following elements are required: - 10.2.2 Each dancer of the Team must execute the required elements - 10.2.2.1 The routine needs to include three recognizable figures from the Alex Moore, Walter Laird, ISTD, or Guy Howard technique books

-1 Floor element: Element, executed over a minimum of 2 bars in one row.
+&lt;sup>1 Floor element: Element, executed over a minimum of 2 bars in one row.
 Moving on the floor for a minimum of 2 bars while at least one body part besides or instead of the foot/feet are constantly in touch with the floor (i. e. both hands + both feet, right hand + right foot, bottom + hand/s etc.

-2 Jumping section: Element, executed over a minimum of 2 bars in one row.
-For one jump one must release both feet from the floor.
-A section requires multiple jumps.
+&lt;sup>2 Jumping: Element, where one must release both feet from the floor.
+More jumps are voluntary